moorepants/dissertation/physicalparameters.rst

 and `BicycleParameters <http://pypi.python.org/pypi/BicycleParameters>`_.
-The yeadon package takes geometric measurements and joint configuration angles and outputs the total inertia inertial properties of the human in an arbitrary reference frame or inertial properites of indivdual segments or combinations of segements.
+The yeadon package takes geometric measurements and joint configuration angles and outputs the total inertia inertial properties of the human in an arbitrary reference frame or inertial properties of individual segments or combinations of segments.
 It is suitable for a wide variety of human dynamic models.
-The BicycleParameters package accepts either the raw measurments described in Section :ref:`secBicycleParameters` and computes the benchmark bicycle parameters.
+The BicycleParameters package accepts either the raw measurements described in Section :ref:`secBicycleParameters` and computes the benchmark bicycle parameters.
 It makes use of the yeadon package to allow one to configure riders to sit on the bicycle models and outputs the inertial properties of the bicycle/rider system.
-It allows one to measure all of the raw measurements as decribed in both the Bicycle and Yeadon parameter sections, provide the values, with uncertainties, and it computes the parameters for the Whipple Bicycle model.
+It allows one to measure all of the raw measurements as described in both the Bicycle and Yeadon parameter sections, provide the values, with uncertainties, and it computes the parameters for the Whipple Bicycle model.
 Details of use of the software can be found in the documentation for each of the packages: `<http://packages.python.org/yeadon>`_,